miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 4
 - Reward: 7

 A clan of intelligent giant albino elks are calling in favors to seek help, a wild rift has ripped open in their territory and alien creatures roam through to hunt the elk down and drag them back through the rift.
 While fairly strong with some innate magic of their own, they prove no match for the creatures.
 They need to put an end to it.
-Next time the rift opens, fight the creatures back and enter to find an exotic plane consisting entirely of biomatter with fleshy earth, boney spires arching through the sky, teeming with fleshy equivalents to plantlife forming jungles, as far as you know this plane is unknown to witchdom and unexplored.
+Next time the rift opens, fight the creatures back and enter to find an exotic plane consisting entirely of biomatter with fleshy earth, boney spires arching through the sky, teeming with fleshy equivalents to plant life forming jungles, as far as you know this plane is unknown to witchdom and unexplored.

 Notes:
 + How are these creatures (of your description) opening rifts?
 Spontaneous evolution, their own intelligent pursuit of magical knowledge? or random chance opening a natural wild rift?